coder-xander/xanderPool/README.md

 Logic: If there are idle workers at the time of decision-making, the task is given to an idle worker.
 If all workers are busy and the number of workers has not reached the maximum; a worker is created, and the task is assigned to it.
 If the maximum number of workers is reached, the task is assigned to the worker with the fewest tasks.

 This strategy, combined with resource reclamation, achieves automatic adjustment of workers.

+#### As a static thread pool - fixed number of workers

+The minimum and maximum number of workers can be passed in through the constructor of Pool, creating a static thread pool with a fixed number of workers.

+The Pool also provides the useStaticMode function, which can be called after the Pool is created to make the Pool a static thread pool.

 #### Performance